francescorivola/fire-and-forgetter/README.md

 ## The Solution

-Fire and forgetter provides a tiny library to keep the state of fire and forget operations.
+Fire and forgetter is a tiny library to keep the state of fire and forget operations.

 It ensures that a catch is always added to these operations.

 Finally it provides a close method that:
-1) throws a ClosingError if new fire and forget are requested
+1) resolves when all pending fire and forget operations have been fullfilled or rejected
-2) resolves when all pending fire and forget operations have been fullfilled or rejected
+2) mark the instance as closed so no new fire an forget operations can be executed.

 ### Example with Express
 ```js